ohsu-comp-bio/funnel/website/content/docs/storage/swift.md

         RegionName:
 ```

-The config currently only supports OpenStack v2 auth, which unfortunately requires the password to be saved in the config file.
-Make sure to protect this file appropriately.
+The config currently only supports OpenStack v2 auth.
 See [issue #336](https://github.com/ohsu-comp-bio/funnel/issues/336).

-In the future, Swift will be enabled by default, with automatic detection of credentials from the environment.
-See [issue #253](https://github.com/ohsu-comp-bio/funnel/issues/253).
+As always, if you set the password in this file, make sure you protect it appropriately.
+Alternatively, the Swift client
+can pull credentials from these environment variables: https://godoc.org/github.com/ncw/swift#Connection.ApplyEnvironment

 Swift currently fails while uploading large objects.
 See [issue #257](https://github.com/ohsu-comp-bio/funnel/issues/257).